-If you’re worried about your job search turning into a never ending cycle, then we recommend not just focusing solely upon online applications.
+If you’re worried about your job search turning into a never-ending cycle, then we recommend not just focusing solely upon online applications.

 In fact, don’t stop once you apply online for that position.
 If you really want the job, start finding and then endearing yourself to people working at that company of interest.
 Schedule interviews with would-be peers.
 Approach an internal recruiter and ask a few questions.
-Make yourself known to the people who might influence you getting an interview.
+Make yourself known to the people who might influence you to get an interview.

 By lining up with people on the inside of the companies at which you want to work, you will instantly set yourself apart.
-Decision makers interview people who come recommended or by way of a personal referral before they start sorting through the throng of resumes on their desk.
+Decision-makers interview people who come recommended or by way of a personal referral before they start sorting through the throng of resumes on their desk.

 3. Remember That Your Resume (and LinkedIn Profile) Is Not a Tattoo

 Although you may feel good about your resume and LinkedIn profile, if you’re not perceived as a direct match for a particular role that you’re gunning for, don’t be afraid to modify wording, switch around key terms, and swap bullet points in and out.
 You’re not stuck with your resume, nor your LinkedIn profile.
 Edit and update them throughout your job search (and career).

 If you’re keeping your job search under wraps, remember to turn off your activity broadcasts (within privacy and settings) when you make edits to your LinkedIn profile.
 If your current boss or colleagues are connected to you on LinkedIn, they may get suspicious about all the frequent changes.